suchitm/vir/README.md

-This package includes a set of variational and stochastic variational algorithms to estimate parameters in linear and probit regression with shirkage priors.
+This package includes a set of variational and stochastic variational algorithms to estimate parameters in linear and probit regression with shrinkage priors.
 The algorithms are implemented using RcppEigen and don’t require linking with any other external libraries.

 ## Installation